 “Anything that can go wrong, will” -Murphy’s Law

 Public speaking may still be the number one fear but it’s not just speaking that scares people.
-Many speakers are afraid of what can go wrong-once they’ re already on the platform.
+Many speakers are afraid of what can go wrong — once they’ re already on the platform.
 Sooner or later you’ll come face-to-face with Murphy.
 So your best offense is a good defense.

 Step one to ensuring a successful presentation is to anticipate what could go wrong.
 What’s your worst nightmare?
 Technology failure?
 Travel delay?
 Bad weather?
 You forgot your presentation?
 You didn’t pack your shoes?
 Identify everything that could possibly go wrong.
+Use a presentation checklist.

 Have an Action Plan

 Once you identify the roadblocks come up with a contingency plan.
 Your approach may be different from another speaker’s.
 Decide the right course of action for you in each situation.
 Plan for the worst.

 Never check your presentation materials.
 Carry them with you.
 Send an email attachment of your presentation to the meeting planner so that you always have another copy on file.
 Choose a back-up speaker to take your place in case of an emergency-preferably somebody who is nearby.
 The show must go on even if you never arrive.
 You will preserve your reputation if you can supply the names of substitute speakers.

 One woman was giving a speech behind the lectern when suddenly her half slip fell to her ankles.
 She didn’t know what to do so with great aplomb she stepped out of it and kept talking.
 Recently, I arrived at my destination on a Sunday night only to discover that I forgot my shoes.
 In a panic, I asked the hotel clerk for the nearest store.
 Only the local K Mart was open.
 Luckily I found one pair of black shoes in my size for only $6.00!
 I made a joke about it to the class which broke the ice.
 A $6.00 pair of shoes from KMart was a lot better than showing up in sneakers.